J24681357/gtfbotfithusim/README.md

    - Maximum Segment Length - Sets the limit for segment length when generating
    - Curviness - Sets the curviness for each turn
    - Max Angle - Sets the limit for the angle (degrees) of each turn when generating
+2. When you create a new random track, the following will be displayed for the track
+   - WIP
-2. Courses can be deleted by using **/course - Delete Course [number]**, where [number] represents the course associated with the list in the Course Maker menu.
+4. Courses can be deleted by using **/course - Delete Course [number]**, where [number] represents the course associated with the list in the Course Maker menu.

 ## GTF Auto